If you or your child has a peanut allergy, and is between 4 and 17 years old, we are pleased to offer you peanut immunotherapy.

-Immunotherapy is the treatment of allergy by giving small, regular doses of the thing you are allergic to – so small that they do not cause a reaction – and building the dose up gradually until you no longer react to that thing.
+Immunotherapy is the treatment of allergy by giving small, precise, regular doses of the thing you are allergic to – so small that they do not cause a reaction – and building the dose up gradually until you no longer react to that thing.

 Is this a cure for peanut allergy?